apache/trafficserver/doc/reference/api/TSTypes.en.rst

    A 64 bit time value, measured in nanoseconds.

+.. type:: TSHttpHookID

+   An enumeration that identifies a specific type of hook for HTTP transactions.

+.. type:: TSHttpParser

+.. type:: TSHttpSsn

+   An opaque type that represents a Traffic Server :term:`session`.

 .. type:: TSHttpTxn

    An opaque type that represents a Traffic Server HTTP :term:`transaction`.

+.. type:: TSIOBuffer

+.. type:: TSIOBufferReader

+.. type:: TSIOBufferSizeIndex

 .. type:: TSLifecycleHookID

    An enumeration that identifies a :ref:`life cycle hook <ts-lifecycle-hook-add>`.

+.. type:: TSMBuffer

+.. type:: TSMgmtFloat

+   The type used internally for a floating point value.
+This corresponds to the value :const:`TS_RECORDDATATYPE_FLOAT` for :type:`TSRecordDataType`.

+.. type:: TSMgmtInt

+   The type used internally for an integer.
+This corresponds to the value :const:`TS_RECORDDATATYPE_INT` for :type:`TSRecordDataType`.

+.. type:: TSMLoc

+.. type:: TSMutex

+.. type:: TSParseResult

+   This set of enums are possible values returned by :func:`TSHttpHdrParseReq` and :func:`TSHttpHdrParseResp`.

+.. type:: TSPluginRegistrationInfo

+   The following struct is used by :func:`TSPluginRegister`.

+   It stores registration information about the plugin.

+.. type:: TSRecordDataType

+   An enumeration that specifies the type of a value in an internal data structure that is accessible via the API.

+.. type:: TSRemapInterface

+.. type:: TSRemapRequestInfo

+.. type:: TSRemapStatus

 .. type:: TSReturnCode

    An indicator of the results of an API call.
 A value of :const:`TS_SUCCESS` means the call was successful.
 Any other value indicates a failure and is specific to the API call.

+.. type:: TSSDKVersion

+   Starting 2.0, SDK now follows same versioning as Traffic Server.

+.. type:: TSServerState

-.. type:: TSRecordDataType
+.. type:: TSTextLogObject

-   An enumeration that specifies the type of a value in an internal data structure that is accessible via the API.
+   This type represents a custom log file that you create with :func:`TSTextLogObjectCreate`.

+   Your plugin writes entries into this log file using :func:`TSTextLogObjectWrite`.

-.. type:: TSMgmtInt
+.. type:: TSVConn

-   The type used internally for an integer.
-This corresponds to the value :const:`TS_RECORDDATATYPE_INT` for :type:`TSRecordDataType`.

-.. type:: TSMgmtFloat
+.. type:: TSVIO

-   The type used internally for a floating point value.
-This corresponds to the value :const:`TS_RECORDDATATYPE_FLOAT` for :type:`TSRecordDataType`.